 Introduction

-In this tutorial, you will learn how to use the Webhooks API V2 to create and manage your webhooks.
-Also you will learn how to validate the webhook signature and process received event messages in your application.
+In this tutorial, you learn how to use the Webhooks API V2 to create and manage your webhooks.
+You also learn how to validate the webhook signature and process received event messages in your application.

 Prerequisites